 There is a new technique for implant-based reconstruction called pre-pectoral reconstruction.
 In this technique, the implant is placed in front of the muscle instead of behind it.
 This avoids animation deformity, or the twitching of the top of the breasts, that significantly annoys about 25% of women.
 (Please see “Animation Deformity in Post Mastectomy Implant-Based Reconstruction” under Publications on my website).
 The other advantage is less pain, especially in the first few weeks after surgery.
 The disadvantages are that this is a new technique with no long-term follow-up as of yet.
 In addition, the implant is more visible and palpable and tends to ripple more.
-Several fat grafting procedures are needed to hide the edge of the implant which is covered only by the patient’s skin and a sheet of allograft (sterilized cadaver skin).
-The final drawback to pre-pectoral reconstruction is that each sheet of allograft is extremely expensive, although this should be covered by your insurance company.
+Several fat grafting procedures may be needed to hide the edge of the implant which is covered only by the patient’s skin and a sheet of allograft (sterilized cadaver skin).
+The final drawback to pre-pectoral reconstruction is that each sheet of allograft is extremely expensive, although this is covered by your insurance company.
 I will be glad to discuss the pros and cons of either pre-pectoral or sub-pectoral breast reconstruction with you.

 I hope this information has not been overwhelming.
 I have tried to give you as complete information as possible so that you can make an informed decision.
 Nonetheless, I would like to emphasize that the vast majority of patients are glad they had an implant reconstruction and are quite satisfied with their results.
 It will be a pleasure to discuss breast reconstruction with tissue expanders with you.
 Please do not hesitate to call the office with any questions (804-320-8545).